devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 executeCommand("node" ,{"args": [-v]})
 Will create a Command for executing node -v .

-executeCommand("./someScript.ps1")
-Will create a command for executing the Script what is located in current Workspace.

 executeCommand("bash someScript.sh", {"dir": "data/setup","asynchronous": "true", "args": ["--help"]})
-Will create a command to execute the script in the directory with the Parameter --help.
+Will create a command to execute the script in the directory with the Parameter --help and in a new Terminal.

 ***